NVSL/linux-nova/README.md

 added.
 You can check the current version by looking at the first lines of the Makefile.

-A more thorough discussion of NOVA's design is avaialable in these two papers:
+A more thorough discussion of NOVA's design is avaialable in these three papers:

 **NOVA: A Log-structured File system for Hybrid Volatile/Non-volatile Main Memories** [PDF](http://cseweb.ucsd.edu/~swanson/papers/FAST2016NOVA.pdf)<br>